 Adele graduated from UWE with a First (BA) Hons Degree in Media Practice.
 From there, she has worked in TV and Film with her most enjoyable time being working for Aardman Animations on 2 feature films.
 Adele has recently returned from living in New Zealand where she has been for the past 3 years.
 There she worked as a Diversional Worker in a mental health ward where she helped patients on their way to recovery with activities like fitness and art classes.
 She joined Vallis in June 2018 as part of the East Africa team.
 In her spare time she loves live music and trekking around the Breacon Beacons.

-Alex was born in Johannesburg and grew up in South Africa.
-He completed a Master of Science degree at Rhodes University in Grahamstown before moving to Cape Town.
-Here he worked as a Senior Consultant in the High Performance Centre at the Sports Science Institute of South Africa.
-In 2014 Alex and his wife Clare moved to the UK.
-He is now based at the Vallis Group's Head Office in Frome where he is the Commercial Manager for East African operations.
+Alex grew up in South Africa where he completed a Master of Science degree at Rhodes University in Grahamstown before moving to Cape Town.
+Here he worked as a Senior Consultant in the High-Performance Centre at the Sports Science Institute of South Africa.
+In 2014 he moved to the UK and joined Vallis at the Vallis Group’s Head Office in Frome.
+He managed the Vallis Middle East and Fuels desk for 4 years and in 2018 moved to the role of Commercial Manager for East and Southern African operations. he is the Commercial Manager for East African operations.

 Alice was born in New Zealand, but grew up and attended school in the UK in Wiltshire.
 She took a year out before university to travel New Zealand and to work as a counsellor at Camp Half Moon in America.
 Alice attended the University of Greenwich where she achieved a 1st class degree in Philosophy and Sociology.
 Alice joined Vallis Group in August 2014 as part of the Internal Audit team.
 When she has a free moment, she enjoys crochet.